ctsin/awesome/README.md

 - [Color Thief](https://lokeshdhakar.com/projects/color-thief/) - Grab the color palette from an image using just Javascript.
 Works in the browser and in Node
 - [React Hooks Collection](https://github.com/streamich/react-use)
+- [react-is](https://www.npmjs.com/package/react-is) - test arbitrary values and see if they're a particular React element type.

 # 📺 Multimedia
 - [Pica](https://github.com/nodeca/pica) - Resize image in browser with high quality and high speed